Honor Molloy: Snapshot

 Snapshot, a multi-author project from the Actors Theatre of Louisville premiered as part of the 26th annual Humana Festival of New American Plays, which ran from March 3 – April 13, 2002.
 Within Snapshot, Molloy's one-act play Monument tells the story of two emergency telephone operators navigating a terrifying series of calls on Tuesday morning, September 11, 2001.
 The production was directed by Russell Vadenbroucke and featured an ensemble of Jake Goodman and Ellie Clark.
 The creative team included Paul Owen (scenic design), John White (costume design), Tony Penna (lighting design), Colbert Davis (sound design), and Doc Manning (props).
 In a review from Booklist, Jack Helbig noted "Louisville's annual Humana Festival is famous as a showcase for new plays and playwrights.
 The 2002 festival included new works by such big guns as Anne Bogart, Tina Howe, Julia Jordan, Charles L. Mee, and Adam Rapp, while emerging playwrights were relegated to Humana's National One-Act Play Contest...
 Of these, Honor Molloy's moving meditation on 9/11 is the most haunting."
-Monument was subsequently licensed by PlayScripts, Inc. and has been performed at High Schools and Universities across the United States.
+Snapshot was later published by Playscripts Inc., and has been licensed for production over 100 times at theatres and universities across the United States, Canada, and India.